massimo-tech3d/GAZER/README.md

 	* Calculation of Altitude and Azimuth
 	* Joystick movement readouts
 * a PCB to be populated with Teensy and Stepper Drivers and to plug-in sensors and joystick cables.
 The PCB is finally plugged in the RPi GPIO connector.
-* Raspberry Pi 3 hosts the Elixir code to
+* Raspberry Pi 3 hosts the Nerves/Elixir code to
 	*  control the stepper motors
 	*  read the data acquired by the Teensy microcontroller
 	*  execute the astronomical algorithms for aiming and tracking objects